Florida Living Trust FAQs

 No. This is a common misconception because a Living Trust can help reduce Federal Estate Tax.
 But even if your estate is not taxable, there are good reasons to choose a Living Trust as your estate planning tool.

 First, regardless of whether your estate is taxable, a Living Trust can keep your assets out of the probate court.
-This eliminates court fee and attorney’s fees and allows more of your assets go to your heirs.
+This eliminates court fees and attorney’s fees and allows more of your assets go to your heirs.
 Second, it spares your family the delays, inconveniences and hassles associated with the probate process--an especially significant consideration for Floridians, many of whose families live at great distances and for whom the probate process would present significant hardship.
-Third, since a Living Trust is a private document, it is not filed publicly like a will is.
+Third, since a Living Trust is a private document, it is not filed publicly like a Will is.
 No one -- not an ex-spouse, a former in-law, a nosy neighbor-- will have access to information about your financial status or who got what.
 Lastly, a Living Trust offers protection against guardianship, a topic covered in detail below.

 As a general rule, if your total estate is greater than $150,000, a living trust offers substantial protection for your family.